newman8r/dna-site-extension/dna_site_import.md

 ## Export & Import

+- ZIP export: Side Panel can download all captured per‑kit GEDCOMs as a single ZIP.
+Filenames: `gedmatch-capture-<KIT>.ged`.
+When enabled, a `gedmatch-floating-individuals.ged` is added containing matches without captured trees.
-- Export: single `.json` bundle via the popup.
+- JSON export: a single `.json` bundle of the current session is also available.
 Filename suggestion: `gedmatch-import-<referenceKit>-<yyyyMMdd-HHmm>.json`.
-- The bundle contains full CSV metadata, all profiles, captures, and subtrees.
 - Import to backend:
-  - New ATLAS importer endpoint: `POST /atlas/external/gedmatch` accepting the JSON bundle.
+  - ATLAS importer endpoint (Phase 1): `POST /atlas/external/gedmatch` accepting the JSON bundle or GEDCOM files.
   - Backend validates schema, stores bundle metadata, and schedules overlap analysis.

 ---